programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 ### Early Databases

-For decades databases have been the go to solution for data storage and query bottlenecks.
-In its simplest form, a database contain at least one table.
+For decades, databases have been the go to solution for data storage and query bottlenecks.
+In its simplest form, a database contains at least one table.
 A table is composed of rows and columns similar to an Excel spreadsheet.
 The main difference is that a database table is generally capable of operating with large amounts of data.
 Databases are easily able to handle many millions of rows.